gliderlabs/logspout/README.md

 Routes are stored on disk, so by default routes are ephemeral.
 You can mount a volume to `/mnt/routes` to persist them.

 See [routesapi module](http://github.com/gliderlabs/logspout/blob/master/routesapi) for all options.

+#### Precache routes via environmental variable

+You can set the environmental variable for the container PRECACHE_ROUTES to be an array of routes.
+Each route will be persisted to disk and used on startup instead of relying on the persistence of an attached volume / mnt or updating via the logspout API.

+The routes need to contain an id.
+Ex:
+	[
+	    {
+	        "id": "3631c027fb1b",
+	        "filter_name": "mycontainer",
+	        "adapter": "syslog",
+	        "address": "192.168.1.111:514"
+	    }
+	]

 ## Modules